 - Payment in full-consisting of the amount not covered by grants and scholarships-must be made by the financial registration deadline of August 15 for Fall and the day prior to when classes begin for Spring.
-If Stafford loans will be used to pay for semester charges, this option may not be used. - 2) Enrollment with Tuition Management System's (TMS) annual ten-month payment plan.
+If Stafford loans will be used to pay for semester charges, this option may not be used. - 2.
+Enrollment with Tuition Management System's (TMS) annual ten-month payment plan.
 A budget is set up with this outside agency based on estimated charges less estimated financial aid (including loans) for the entire school year.
-The first payment must be received by TMS no later than July 20 of each year to enroll in this option.
-There is a \$100.00 enrollment fee for this plan.
-A budget must be approved and a contract signed with the Business Office each semester by the appropriate deadlines.
+This payment option is not available to students enrolling in the Fall or Spring semester only.
+The first payment must be received by TMS no later than July 15 of each year to enroll in this option.
+There is a \$105.00 enrollment fee for this plan.
+A budget must be approved and a contract signed with the Business Services Office each semester by the appropriate deadlines.
 All prior balances must be paid to be eligible for this option.
-Information regarding this option is mailed in June by TMS to all registered and prospective students. - 3) After the prior balance is paid in full, The Standard Option is for at least 70% of the total semester charges plus any prior balance to be covered by financial aid or cash payment by the financial registration deadline of August 15 for Fall and the day prior to when classes begin for Spring.
+Information regarding this option is mailed in June by TMS to all registered students and by the Admissions Office to all prospective students. - 3.
+After the prior balance is paid in full, The Standard Option is for at least 70% of the total semester charges plus any prior balance to be covered by financial aid or cash payment by the financial registration deadline of August 15 for Fall and the day prior to when classes begin for Spring.
 The remaining 30% is payable in three monthly payments due the 15th of the following three months.
-This payment option is subject to interest of .83% per month on the unpaid portion of the student's account.
-A contract must be signed with the Business Office by the appropriate deadline.
+This payment option is subject to finance charges of .83% per month on the unpaid portion of the student's account.
+A contract must be signed with the Business Services Office by the appropriate deadline.